polytomic/athenadriver/ASSUME_ROLE.md

-# IAM Role Assumption with External ID
+# IAM Role Assumption with External ID and Session Tags

-This document explains how to use IAM role assumption with athenadriver, including support for external IDs.
+This document explains how to use IAM role assumption with athenadriver, including support for external IDs and session tags.

 ## Overview

-The athenadriver now supports assuming IAM roles with optional external IDs.
+The athenadriver now supports assuming IAM roles with optional external IDs and session tags.
 This is useful when:

 - You need to access resources in a different AWS account
 - You want to use temporary credentials with limited privileges
 - You need to satisfy security requirements that mandate external IDs for cross-account access
 - You want to implement least-privilege access patterns
+- You need attribute-based access control (ABAC) using session tags

 ## Configuration